spendierk/pytket-bricks/README.md

 ```
 https://user-images.githubusercontent.com/106914305/214130088-7411305f-9a9e-47c3-bb2d-a1f1cc2cd3d9.mp4

-The rendered circuit diagram has user interface icons to the left of the display as shown in the video above.
-This icon can be used to toggle between the ZX calculus circuit diagram and a traditional quantum circuit diagram.
+The rendered circuit diagram has user interface icons to the left of the display, as shown in the video above.
+This most leftward icon can be used to toggle between the ZX calculus circuit diagram and a traditional quantum circuit diagram.

 Similarily, to draw the Grover's algorithm example run:
 ```shell